sqlparser/gspHome/gsp-faq.md

 ##### Q: May I use GSP in more than one product?
 > Yes.
 There is no limitation of how many products GSP can be used in.

-##### Q: Is GSP .NET version a .NET Standard library?
-> Yes.
-General SQL Parser .NET version is .NET Standard compatible which means it can run on all .NET platforms that implement .NET Standard.

 ### Sales and reseller